Kbinkenaid/NetworkScan/README.md

 - The script only applies `-Pn` (skip discovery) when explicitly requested (via `--skip-discovery` or high firewall profile) and when it won’t defeat a pure discovery scan.
 - Use `--no-dns` (adds `-n`) to speed up scans by disabling reverse DNS lookups.

-## Safety and legal
-Only scan systems and networks you own or are explicitly authorized to test.
-Unauthorized scanning can be illegal and disruptive.

 ## Troubleshooting
 - `nmap not found`: Install nmap (see Requirements) and ensure it is in your PATH.
 - Empty/partial results: Try `--timing T4` or remove `--skip-discovery`.
 Consider running with elevated privileges for SYN/OS detection.
 - Slow scans: Avoid `-p-` or large UDP scans; use `--top-ports` or `-F` and `--no-dns`.
 - XML parsing error: The script will fall back to parsing stdout.
 You can inspect the corresponding `.xml` in the results folder.

-## License
-This script is provided as-is, without warranty.
-Use responsibly and lawfully.